WordPress staging site

 Create a WordPress staging site with the WP Staging plugin

-If you want a simple way to create a WordPress staging site, there’s a fairly new plugin called WP Staging.
+If you want a simple, free way to create a WordPress staging site, you can use a plugin called WP Staging.
 It’s a good option for testing out basic tweaks, or checking if new plugins or themes are compatible with your current setup.

 One thing to note about the WP Staging plugin is that the free version lets you create a staging site, but it doesn’t let you automatically apply the changes from your staging site to your live site.
 This is why I said that it works best for basic details like testing updates or new plugins.

 To use WP Staging, you just need to install and activate it.
-Then, head to the WP Staging tab and click Create new staging site.
+Then, head to the WP Staging tab and click Create Staging Site.

 Give your staging site a name (for example, “dev” or “staging”) and then click Start Cloning.
 For more advanced uses, you can also choose to only clone certain files or database tables: